 Drop-In Services

-Comprehensive Services
+TIESplus Services

 Drop-In Services

 Undergraduate and graduate students who identify as neurodivergent are eligible for up to three free 50-minute drop-in meetings with a trained Longhorn TIES coach per semester.
 Students may schedule drop-in meetings at any point in the semester after completing the Longhorn TIES student support interest form and following instructions to schedule a meeting with a Longhorn TIES coach.
-Students who access drop-in services during a semester will automatically be notified regarding comprehensive service availability in the following semester.
+Students who access drop-in services during a semester will automatically be notified regarding TIESplus service availability in the following semester.

 Eligibility

-- Be admitted or currently enrolled to an academic program at The University of Texas at Austin
+• Be admitted or currently enrolled to an academic program at The University of Texas at Austin

-- Identify as neurodivergent.
+• Identify as neurodivergent.
 Common neurodivergent diagnoses include (but are not limited to): Autism Spectrum Disorder, ADHD, Obsessive-Compulsive Disorder, Tourette’s Syndrome

-- No other documentation (e.g. educational records, diagnostic information, letters of recommendation) will be requested or reviewed as part of the application process)
+• No other documentation (e.g. educational records, diagnostic information, letters of recommendation) will be requested or reviewed as part of the application process

 Support Levels

-Longhorn TIES offers various levels of support based on a student’s experiences, progress and needs.
+TIESplus offers various levels of support based on a student’s experiences, progress and needs.
 First year students often benefit from transitional support services as they acclimate to the UT Austin environment.
 This may include campus and community resource navigation and referral, executive functioning skill development, including time management and organization, goal-setting and monitoring, professional development training, and more.

 Upper class students often benefit from the ongoing development of skills and confidence inside and outside of the classroom which includes assistance navigating the intern and job search process and graduation.